 These particular chicken taquitos are stuffed with seasoned shredded chicken, cream cheese, diced green chiles, black beans and corn.
 Cream cheese in a taquito may sound a little weird, but I promise the end result is a creamy, satisfying and addicting bite that will leave you wanting more.
 And more.
 And probably more.

-You can use any corn tortillas you can find, but I recommend using these particular “Super Size” yellow corn tortillas from Mission.
-They’re slightly bigger than normal corn tortillas which means you can add more filling to each one.
+You can use any corn tortillas you can find, but I recommend using these fajita-size corn tortillas if you can find them.
+These “Super Size” yellow corn tortillas from Mission are slightly bigger than normal corn tortillas which means you can add more filling to each one.
 I was able to make 12 taquitos using these corn tortillas, but if you use the regular-sized ones you’ll get more than 12, probably closer to 20.
 And since they’re smaller, you’ll probably be able to eat more, so it all evens out in the end.

 More taquitos is not a bad thing.

-I try to avoid frying foods at home whenever possible because Lord knows I eat plenty of fried foods when I’m out and about.
+I try to avoid frying foods at home whenever possible because Lord knows I eat plenty of fried foods when I go out to eat.
 Who can resist french fries and chicken tenders, am I right?!
 Definitely not me.
-So instead of frying these suckers, I decided to bake them.
+So instead of frying these suckers at home, I decided to bake them.

 I ate my taquitos over a bed of lettuce and topped them with sour cream, cilantro, avocados, tomatoes, cotija cheese, a squeeze of lime juice and some hot sauce.
 Oh, and I may have had an ice cold beer because how can you NOT.
 Beer and taquitos are a great combo!